rneto/rafaelneto-dev-blog-vuepress/blog/_en/_posts/authorization-flows-oauth-2-0-openid-connect.md

   - OAuth2
   - OIDC
   - security
-summary: An authorization flow is what allows a client application such as web applications, desktop applications, mobile phones, IoT devices, and other consumers ...
+summary: An authorization flow is what allows a client application such as web applications, desktop applications, mobile phones, IoT devices, and other consumers to gain authorized access ...
 permalink: /en/blog/:slug
 ---